Tag: blessing

 Psalm 22:23-31; Genesis 16:1-6; Romans 4:1-12 (read online ⧉)

 The story of Sarai and Hagar is strange.
-Did Abram not trust God to give him a through Sarai?
-Or did they (Abram and Sarai) that as Sarai was not conceiving that this would be through Hagar?
+Did Abram not trust God to give him a son through Sarai?
+Or did they (Abram and Sarai) assume that as Sarai was not conceiving that this would be fulfilled through Hagar?
 It wasn’t, from their perspective, unreasonable.
 Yet, as we know by reading further along in Genesis, that this really wasn’t God’s intent for Abram and Sarai.

 Abram and Sarai rushed God’s plan.
-That is not to say that Abram was not being or not God, but that his limited understanding caused him to follow a path that was not God’s intent. suggests that the union of Abram and Haggar was an event of human works.
+That is not to say that Abram was not being faithful or not trusting God, but that his limited understanding caused him to follow a path that was not God’s intent.
+Paul suggests that the union of Abram and Haggar was an event of human works.
 It is only the union of Abram and Sarai that truly fulfills the promises of God to Abram.

 1. Have you ever rushed God’s plan?